+For me, for our listeners, would otherwise have to pay for it without the rigor that you expect from a major capital project.
 This is something that tends to get lost in the conversation.
-If major energy companies are effectively financing the transition with their operations, it means taxpayers aren't compelled to do so.
+If major energy companies are effectively financing the transition with their operations means tax payers aren't compelled to do so.
 And more to the point, consumers effectively choose to pay for it via their participation in fuel and plastics and utility markets.
-Plus you can pull demand out of the market without forcing people to pay for other people's behaviors.
+Plus you can pull demand out of the market without forcing people to pay for others people's behaviors.
 So this is what I see the world doing for the next decade or so.
 I see investors voting with their dollars.
-I see companies acting with their engineering, strategic capabilities and working together as a whole to make energy transition a viable component of the overall ESG solution.
+I see companies acting with their engineering, strategic capabilities and working together as a whole to make energy transition a viable component of the overall DSG solution.

-Love it, Brian, thank you for sharing that and I definitely appreciate your perspective.
-You and I have worked together for a long time, and of course I've said for a long time as well, perhaps echoing your sentiments but in different words, that this industry has solved some of the biggest life and mobility challenges we've faced for a century and a half.
-And I hope and I do believe that this industry has the science, the technology, the engineering, the computational capability to create a transition for us that makes sense both from a solution perspective and an economics perspective.
-So I'm real excited about that journey, and like you reinforced, confidence around what the energy industry can do in the transition.
-So, Keith, coming to you for a second, I made reference earlier to a topic you know a lot about, and that's the business of running an energy company, the corporate functions, and in particular tax, and how they play a key role in the energy transition at companies.
-Could you elaborate a bit on how tax functions are playing a kev role?
+Love it, Brian, thank you for, for sharing that and I definitely appreciate your perspective.
+You and I have worked together for a long time, and of course I've said for a long time as well, perhaps echoing your sentiments, but different words that this industry's solved some of the biggest life and mobility challenges we've faced for a century and a half.
+And I hope, and I do believe that this industry has the science, the technology, the engineering, the computational capability to create a transition for us that makes sense both from a solution perspective and a economics perspective.
+So real excited about that journey and like you reinforced confidence around what the energy industry can do in the transition.
+So Keith coming to you for a second, I made reference earlier to a topic you know a lot about, and that's kind of the business of running an energy company, the corporate functions, and in particular tax and how they play a key role in the energy transition at companies.
+Could you elaborate a bit on how tax functions are playing a key role?